What's on

 If you have an idea for a workshop that you think will fit our ethos and restrictions please get in touch.

-Member's perks: Discounted fee to physical workshops and free entry to zoom lectures.
+Member's perks: Discounted fee to some physical workshops and free entry to zoom lectures.

 ‘Love it!
 The course was amazing!
 Recommend it to anyone/everyone!’
 Paddy